-- Clearly audible to moderately intrusive impacts are expected to occur throughout construction at the Clyde Dive site.
-Nearby residential and 'other sensitive' receivers will be impacted throughout the works. - The highest impacts are predicted during the Decline Structure Construction (10% overlap with capping beam) scenario (CD.08c). - Predicted noise levels are above the Highly Noise Affected (HNA) NML of 75 dBA for scenarios Demolition of former Rosehill Station (CD.01b) and Shaft Construction (evacuation and piling) CD.04.
-These activities will be limited to the approved project work hours to avoid noise impacts during more sensitive out-of-hours periods. - LAFmax noise levels have the potential to exceed the sleep disturbance screening level at a small number of residential receivers during OOHW for scenarios Decline Structure Construction (10% overlap with capping beam) (CD.08c), Spur Line Excavation (CD.09), Junction excavation (CD.11) and General operation of ancillary facility (CD.14).
-Best-practice construction management should be implemented to reduce LAFmax noise events as far as practicable, refer Section 8. - The majority of work scenarios will occur during the approved project hours.
-Seven work scenarios are anticipated to occur during out-of-hours periods.
-These scenarios are CD.07, CD.08c, CD.09, CD.10, CD.11, CD.12 and CD.14.
-These scenarios are predominantly associated with underground works in the Spur Line and Clyde Junction.
+- Noise impacts surrounding the Clyde Dive site are generally predicted to remain between '1-10 dB' and '11-20 dB' above NMLs throughout the Project.
+Higher impacts are expected at the closest receivers where noisy works are required, especially during OOHW periods (eg CD.08c and CD.17). - The highest impacts are predicted during the Decline Structure Construction (10% overlap with capping beam) scenario (ie CD.08c). - Predicted noise levels are above the HNA NML of 75 dBA for scenarios CD.01b, CD.04.
+These activities will be limited to the approved project work hours to avoid noise impacts during more sensitive out-of-hours periods. - LAFmax noise levels have the potential to exceed the sleep disturbance screening level at the nearest residential receivers during OOHW for scenarios CD.08c to CD.12 and CD.14 to CD.16.
+Best-practice construction management should be implemented to reduce LAFmax noise events as far as practicable, refer Section 8. - Nine (9) work scenarios are anticipated to occur during out-of-hours periods.
+These scenarios are CD.07, CD.08c to CD.12 and CD.14 to CD.16.